auth0/docs/articles/connections/database/custom-db/create-db-connection.md

 useCase:
     - customize-connections
 ---

-# # Configure Auth0 to Use a Database as an Identity Provider
+# Configure Your Database for Use with Auth0 as An Identity Provider Auth0

-In this article, we will show you how to configure Auth0 to use your database as an identity provider.
+In this article, we will show you how to configure your database for use with Auth0 as an identity provider.
 You will need to:

 1. Create an Auth0 database connection
 2. Create database action scripts